Super Typhoon Saola Sweeps Towards Southern China Cities

 "People don't want to go out but want to stock up on snacks and other goods.
 There are lots of delivery orders."

-Hong Kong authorities warned that Saola cause a storm surge during the night.
+Across the mainland border in Hong Kong, the stock market suspended trading, and authorities warned that Saola could skirt within 50 km of the territory from the night to the following morning, causing a storm surge that could lead to "seriflooding".

-"The maximum water level may reach a historical record...
-There will be seriflooding, the flood depth in some areas may be more than 1 metre," the observatory said.
+"The maximum sea level may be similar to that when Mangkhut hit Hong Kong in 2018," the city's weather observatory said.

-The last time Hong Kong issued a T10 warning was in 2018, when Typhoon Mangkhut slammed into the finance hub, shredding trees and unleashing floods, and leaving more than 300 people injured.
+That was the last time Hong Kong issued a T10 warning.
+Typhoon Mangkhut left more than 300 people injured in the city, shredding trees and unleashing floods.

 In mainland China, it affected more than three million people in the southern provinces, killing six.